arnarg/nixidy/docs/user_guide/using_nixhelm.md

 ## Provide your own charts not available in nixhelm

-Not all charts are available in nixhelm and in such cases you can contribute an initial version to them or setup a special folder structure locally to merge with the `charts` argument passed to modules.
+Not all charts are available in nixhelm and in such cases you can contribute an initial version to them or setup a specific folder structure locally to merge with the `charts` argument passed to modules.

 With the nixidy option `nixidy.chartsDir` that folder will be walked recursively and look for `default.nix` files that will build up the charts attribute set.